Kingdom of Jerusalem: War of the Lombards and the Barons' Crusade

 Nevertheless, Frederick sent an Imperial army in 1231, under Richard Filangieri, who occupied Beirut and Tyre, but was unable to gain control of Acre.
 John's supporters formed a commune in Acre, of which John himself was elected mayor in 1232.
 With the help of the Genoese merchants, the commune recaptured Beirut.
 John also attacked Tyre, but was defeated by Filangieri at the Battle of Casal Imbert in May 1232.

 In Cyprus, King Henry I came of age in 1232 and John's regency was no longer necessary.
 Both John and Filangieri raced back to Cyprus to assert their authority, and the imperial forces were defeated at the Battle of Agridi on June 15.
 Henry became the undisputed king of Cyprus, but continued to support the Ibelins over the Lusignans and the imperial party.
 On the mainland, Filangieri had the support of Bohemund IV of Antioch, the Teutonic Knights, the Knights Hospitaller, and the Pisan merchants.
 John was supported by his nobles on Cyprus, and by his continental holdings in Beirut, Caesarea, and Arsuf, as well as by the Knights Templar and the Genoese.
 Neither side could make any headway, and in 1234 Gregory IX excommunicated John and his supporters.
 This was partly revoked in 1235, but still no peace could be made.
 John died in 1236 and the war was taken up by his son Balian of Beirut and his nephew Philip of Montfort.

 Meanwhile, the treaty with the Ayyubids was set to expire in 1239.
 Plans for a new crusade to be led by Frederick came to nothing, and Frederick himself was excommunicated by Gregory IX again in 1239.
-However, other European nobles took up the cause, including Theobald IV, Count of Champagne and King of Navarre, Peter of Dreux, and Amaury VI of Montfort, who arrived in Acre in September 1239.
+However, other European nobles took up the cause, including Theobald IV, Count of Champagne and King of Navarre, Peter of Dreux, and Amaury de Montfort, who arrived in Acre in September 1239.
 Theobald was elected leader of the crusade at a council in Acre, attended by most of the important nobles of the kingdom, including Walter of Brienne, John of Arsuf, and Balian of Sidon.
 The arrival of the crusade was a brief respite from the Lombard War; Filangieri remained in Tyre and did not participate.
 The council decided to refortify Ascalon in the south and attack Damascus in the north.